top of page

 Dinner Shows

-If you’re a fan of dinner shows, Pigeon Forge has plenty.
-Among the most popular is Dolly Parton’s Stampede, where the crowd is divided in a competition between the north and the south.
-The food here is wonderful, but it must be eaten entirely by hand.
-No silverware allowed!
-Another well-known dinner show is Hatfield & McCoy, which tells the story of two feuding families.
-Singing, dancing, and comedy is present throughout the show.
+Pigeon Forge is a mecca for fans of dinner shows.
+Among the most popular is Dolly Parton's Stampede - a competition-style performance where the crowd is divided between the north and the south.
+The food is wonderful, but there's a catch: it must be eaten by hand.
+Another well-known option is Hatfield & McCoy, which tells the story of two feuding families.
+Attendees can expect singing, dancing, and comedy for about an hour and a half.
+If you're looking for a challenge, Paula Deen's Lumberjack Feud not only includes a show, but an opportunity to ride an outdoor zipline coaster when its all said and done.

 Smoky Mountain Alpine Coaster